josh1702/hello-world/README.md

 # hello-world
-This is the introductory repository for Github
+This is the introductory "hello-world" repository for Github